 On July 31, 2014, LDC filed its first CIR application.
-CIR is an OEB ratemaking methodology that utilizes a cost of service approach in the first year and a custom index approach in the subsequent years, for a given period.
+The CIR mechanism is an OEB ratemaking methodology that utilizes a cost of service approach in the first year and a custom index approach in the subsequent years, for a given period.
 On December 29, 2015, the OEB issued a decision approving the CIR application, and on March 1, 2016 issued a final rate order which began the process of LDC receiving revenue to fund its 2015-2019 investment plan and operations.
 Pursuant to the decision, for each subsequent year during that period, LDC was required to file rate applications to finalize annual distribution rates on a custom index basis.
-LDC did so as prescribed, and the OEB approved those rates for 2017 and 2018.